 Controlling an outbreak of fleas in your home is a little bit easier than getting rid of a dreaded bed bug infestation, although both problems can be dealt with using the right equipment and products.
 Both parasites can potentially transfer diseases, but the chances are low to none.
 However, bed bugs are severe allergen and can be an additional cause of asthma in children.
 Depending on which of these creatures has invaded your home, there are different ways to overcome the problem, so it is important to be able to identify which is which.
 Have a read through the descriptions below so you’ll be able to spot the difference and take the right steps or simply check our post about bed bugs facts and myths – it will help you to differentiate bed bugs and fleas as well.

 How Do They Look?

 Bed bugs are flat, oval and are a reddish-brown in colour, and usually measure about 5mm in length, can be compared to ticks in appearance.
-As ticks they appear bigger and darker in colour right after feeding.
+Like ticks, they appear bigger and darker in colour right after feeding.
 Nymphs are smaller, paler in colour and look almost transparent.

 Where Do They Live?

-Bed bugs are usually found hiding around places where people sleep or nap, because during that time we release carbon dioxide which attracts them.
+Bed bugs are usually found hiding in places where people sleep or nap because during that time we release carbon dioxide which attracts them.
 Such spots may be: